SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/user-hierarchies.md

   - /users-guide/enterprise-edition/#user-hierarchies
 ---

+{{< c8y-admon-req >}}
+SUBSCRIPTIONS:

+Tenant must be subscribed to the application "feature-user-hierachy".

+APPLICATION ACCESS:

+To access the feature, application access should be granted for user for "Administration" application.

+ROLES & PERMISSIONS:

+"User management" permission type:
+* To view all users: READ permission.
+* To manage all users: ADMIN permission.
+* To create users: CREATE permission.
+By assigning this permission you can create own subusers and manage underlying hierarchy of users.

+On tenant creation, there are default roles available that can be used as a sample configuration for the above-mentioned permissions:
+* Global User Manager - Can access and modify the full user hierarchy (all users).
+* Shared User Manager - Can create new users as his own subusers and manage underlying users' hierarchy.

+{{< /c8y-admon-req >}}

 With user hierarchies you can reflect independent organizational entities in {{< product-c8y-iot >}} that still share the same database.
 These entities can have limited permissions to subsets of the shared data and can manage their own sub-users.

-{{< c8y-admon-info >}}
-To be able to use this feature, your tenant must be subscribed to the application "feature-user-hierachy".
-{{< /c8y-admon-info >}}

 ### Viewing user hierarchies